-The Championship is one of the most challenging leagues in world football given its melting pot of teams, but for some players it can be a walk in the park.
+The Championship is one of the most challenging leagues in world football given its melting pot of teams, but for players like Aleksandar Mitrovic it can be a walk in the park.

 Premier League goals: 24 (104 games)